aws/amazon-freertos/libraries/c_sdk/standard/https/README.md

 1. `IOT_HTTPS_DISPATCH_QUEUE_SIZE` - The number of requests in the queue that are ready to be sent to the HTTP server.
 2. `IOT_HTTPS_DISPATCH_TASK_COUNT` - The number of tasks that are responsible for sending requests from the dispatch queue.
 3. `IOT_HTTPS_DISPATCH_TASK_STACK_SIZE` - The stack size of each dispatch task, sized appropriately for each board.
+4. `IOT_HTTPS_DISPATCH_USE_STATIC_MEMORY` - If set to 1, the memory used by the dispatch task will be allocated statically by the library.
+Otherwise, memory will be allocated on the heap.
-4. `IOT_HTTPS_DISPATCH_TASK_PRIORITY` - The priority of each dispatch task.
+5. `IOT_HTTPS_DISPATCH_TASK_PRIORITY` - The priority of each dispatch task.
 This priority is deliberately chosen to match the original taskpool's priority.
 Doing so prevents starvation of the network-receive task and tasks potentially used by other libraries.

 ## Code size of HTTPS Compatibility Layer